-After the establishment of the new European Commission in November 2014 Günther H. Oettinger was appointed as the Commissioner for Digital Economy & Society.
+After the establishment of the new European Commission in November 2019, Thierry Breton was appointed a Commissioner for Internal Market, which includes also the Digital Economy and Society.
 The responsibility for electronic communications was entrusted to the General-Directorate for Communications Networks, Content and Technology (DG CONNECT) which replaced former General-Directorate for Information Society & Media (DG INFSO) in 2012.

 In the legislative area, the European Commission has advisory committees at its disposal.
 The relevant committees for the sector of electronic communications are: Communication Committee (COCOM), Radio Spectrum Committee (RSC), Telecommunication Conformity Assessment and Market Surveillance Committee (TCAM), European Forum for Member States on public policies for security and resilience in the context of Critical Information Infrastructure Protection (EFMS) and Postal Directive Committee.